Labor Department puts spotlight on child labor in slaughterhouses with 3 settlements this week

 In addition to the federal investigations some states got involved.
 Last fall, Smithfield Foods, one of the nation’s largest meat processors, agreed to pay $2 million to resolve allegations of child labor violations at a plant in Minnesota,

-The Labor Department said that QSI, which is based in Chattanooga, Tennessee, as part of a company called the Vincit Group, employed children on overnight shifts at 13 meat processing plants in Alabama, California, Delaware, Indiana, Iowa, Ohio, Tennessee and Virginia.
+The Labor Department said that QSI, which is based in Chattanooga, Tennessee, as part of a company called the Vincit Group, employed children on overnight shifts at 13 meat processing plants in Collinsville, Alabama; Livingston, California; Harbeson and Georgetown, Delaware; Milford, Indiana; Ottumwa, Iowa; Canton and Winesburg, Ohio; Shelbyville and Morristown, Tennessee; and Temperanceville, Virginia.
+The Department didn't name the companies that own those plants

-QSI spokesman Dan Scorpio said he doesn't believe that's accurate.
+QSI spokesman Dan Scorpio said he doesn't believe that's accurate because investigators didn't provide details of the violations the company could verify.
 “QSI has a zero-tolerance policy for any employment of underage workers,” he said.
 "We have taken extensive steps over the last two and a half years to strengthen our hiring and compliance practices as we continue to serve our customers with integrity and excellence.”

 Perdue was employing children at a Virginia plant using dangerous knives and other tools to slaughter chicken.